PrimeTimeTran/rn-GoogleNews/README.md

 ```

 2. Use JS's `fetch` method in the body of this function to request data from the appropriate endpoint.
-The argument this function takes is the URL endpoint we want to get data from.
-You'll also neeed to pass the `apiKey` that you got in the previous step as a parameter in the request url.
+The argument this function takes is the URL endpoint.
+You'll also neeed to pass the `apiKey` that you got in the previous step as a parameter in the request url; the `&apiKey=6eec2f7fe6cd4c40a3fef8f33f5778fe` at the end.

 ```jsx
 const getNews = () => {